carvel-dev/ytt/docs/data-values-vs-overlays.md

 # Data Values vs Overlays
 As folks get started with `ytt`, a common question that arises is, “when should I use data values versus overlays?”
 While these features do address a similar problem space, we recommend using one feature versus the other depending on the use case.
 We will detail our guidance below.

 ## Data Values
 [Data values](ytt-data-values.md) provide a way to inject input data into a template.
 If you think about a ytt template as a function, then data values are the varying parameters.
-The configuration author provides data values for the configuration consumer.
-Configuration authors are able to set default data values and prompt the configuration consumer to update them, as needed.
+The configuration author will expose values that are likely to change often, such as with every new environment, as data values.
+Authors can also set data values to reasonable defaults or leave them empty and require the consumers to input their own.

 Common use cases:
 1. Set default values (for generic or specific use-cases)